Julyzzzzzz/recipes/README.md

 # recipes
 nothing to see here

-A collection is misguided recipes
+A collection of misguided recipes